 The Plimsoll line is a marking on the side of a ship that indicates the maximum depth to which the ship can be loaded.

-At the time of writing, I am learning to sail, working as an environmental policy officer, freelancing as a copywriter and editor, trying to master buoyancy whilst SCUBA diving, and developing a new sailing podcast with a trusted Captain for launch in early 2025.
+At the time of writing, I am learning to sail, working as researcher, freelancing as an editor, trying to master buoyancy whilst SCUBA diving, and developing Salty Characters, a new sailing podcast with Captain Paul Willison for launch in late 2026.

 You must be logged in to post a comment.